icarus747/unMineable/README.md

 * Copy the files from this to $SPLUNK_HOME/etc/apps/unMineable.
 Or install from the SPL file in releases.
 * Copy the inputs.conf file in the default folder to $SPLUNK_HOME/etc/apps/unMineable/local.
 * Change  <YOUR_WALLET_ID> to your Doge wallet.
+* Change <COIN> to the coin your wallet is from.
+IE: DOGE, ETH
 * Set disabled = 1  to disabled = 0
 * Restart Splunk